wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.1.6 =
-* Improved the rank check to prevent IP block
+* Improved the rank check to prevent Google temporary IP block
-* Fixed the Incorrect hreflang implementation
+* Fixed the Incorrect Hreflang META implementation
 * Add the optimization progress bar in the post list
+* Fixed the restore the settings from backup validator

 = 5.1.4 =
 * Fixed the Google Rank check if not admin